 The school will develop strategies for ensuring that children with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.

 Attendance Monitoring and review

 Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 96%.
+The school's attendance target is 96% - full details of the school's absence levels can be found on the school website.